HelmholtzAI-FZJ/hearts-gym/docs/reward-shaping.md

 ## Useful Variables and Functions available to `RewardFunction`

-What follows is a list of useful attributes accesible to the `RewardFunction` that will help for reward shaping.
+What follows is a list of useful attributes accessible to the `RewardFunction` that will help for reward shaping.
 In the list, `self` refers to the `RewardFunction` instance.